-Required Notification of Any Changes: The applicant agrees, upon being issued a binder/policy for coverage, to promptly notify SafeHerb of any changes in operation, ownership, or management of the applicant, including newly acquired entitles or merger/consolidation of business.
+Required Notification of Any Changes: The applicant agrees, upon being issued a binder/policy for coverage, to promptly notify SafeHerb of any changes in operation, ownership, or management of the applicant, including newly acquired entities or merger/consolidation of business.

-Applicant Werranty: The applicant attests by signing below that no material misrepresentation has been made on any pages or attachments for a request to quote, the application including attachments, or the request to bind.
+Applicant Worranty: The applicant attests by signing below that no material misrepresentation has been made on any pages or attachments for a request to quote, the Applicant Warranty: The applicant attests by signing below that no material misrepresentation has been made on any pages or attachments for a request to quote, the application including attachments, or the request to bind.
 The applicant agrees to and understands that it is required to fully cooperate with any and all requests from the Risk Management Services department.
-Any misrepresentations or concealment in the request to quote, the application including attachments, or the request to bind for insurance coverage null and void at inception.
-The applicant has reviewed all parts and attachments of the quote, the application including attachments, and the request to bind and acknowledge that all information is true and correct and understand that this insurance is based on the truth and completeness of the information provided.
+Any misrepresentations or concessionement in the request to quote, the application including attachments, or the request to bind for insurance will render insurance coverage null and void at inception.
+The applicant has reviewed all parts and attachments of the quote, the application including attachments, and the request to bind and acknowledge that all information is true and correct and understand that this insurance is based on the truth and completeness of attachments. the information provided.
 This request to bind does not bind the company to provide any insurance, nor is the applicant bound to accept any offer of insurance if one is made.

+Applicant Name:

-Applicant Name: Signed By: (Please type or print name and title) Signature: (Must be signed and dated by Principal or Officer of Applicant) Date:
+Signed By: (Please type or print name and title)

+Signature: (Must be signed and dated by Principal or Officer of Applicant)